NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 For example, GPU run vs CPU run performance comparison or different runs with different parameters.

-We can input multiple Spark event logs and this tool can compare environments, executors, Rapids related Spark parameters,
+We can input multiple Spark event logs and this tool can compare environments, executors, Rapids related Spark parameters, In Application Information section, the last column lists potential issues for acceleration.
+This includes UDFs, some decimal operations and nested complex types.

 - Compare the durations/versions/gpuMode on or off: